What do students do in this clinic?

 Can students with full-time jobs take this clinic?

 Yes.
-The classroom component is offered in the morning, to accommodate students with full-time work schedules.
+The classroom component is sometimes offered in the daytime and sometimes offered in the evening to accommodate students with full-time work schedules.
 The work for clients is flexible.

 -